-Students may seek to register a new club at any time by submitting a completed Student Organization Application and a copy of its constitution and bylaws to the respective Student Life Office.
+Students may seek to register a new club at any time by submitting a New Organization Registration and a copy of its constitution and bylaws via PimaEngage.
 The petition to register as a club also must include:

 - Name of the club - Name and contact information of the student wishing to register the club - Name and contact information of the staff/faculty advisor - Name, Student ID numbers and contact information of at least ten (10) Pima Community College student members.
 (Students must be enrolled in at least one (1) credit at Pima Community College.)
 A Student Life Coordinator may make an exception to reduce the minimum member requirement. - Copy of the Proposed Goals, Objectives, and Activities Form (To be completed and updated each semester)